xero/dotfiles/README.md

 i use [zsh](http://linux.die.net/man/1/zsh) as my interactive shell. it's an extensible, bash like shell with awesome completion and correction engines. i manage multiple shell sessions with [tmux](http://linux.die.net/man/1/tmux). it's a feature packed terminal multiplexer with support for buffers, split windows, detached local and remote sessions, etc. i'm a member of the cult of [vim](http://linux.die.net/man/1/vim). sing phrases to the third reincarnation of the glorious ed! lel.

 # editor
-with it's tight integration to the unix shell, [vim](http://www.vim.org) has been my editor of choice. once you start to grok movements and operators you quickly begin manipulating, not just editing text files. and in the shell, everything is just text ;D these days i'm a full time [neovim](https://neovim.io) user. it's just better than normal vim at this point imho. i think my configs should still work.
+with it's tight integration to the unix shell, [vim](http://www.vim.org) has been my editor of choice. once you start to grok movements and operators you quickly begin manipulating, not just editing text files. and in the shell, everything is just text ;D these days i'm a full time [neovim](https://neovim.io) user. it's just better than normal vim at this point imho.

 with [my asliases](https://github.com/xero/dotfiles/blob/vps/zsh/.config/zsh/06-aliases.zsh#L21) `e` is `$EDITOR` and `se` is `sudo $EDITOR` so `se /etc/hosts` is `sudo nvim /etc/hosts`